MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

 ## Create an access team

+> [!TIP]
-A user can be associated with more than one access team.
+> You can associate a user with more than one access team.

-> [!NOTE]
-> If you or someone else has already created an access team that you want to use, skip ahead to the next procedure.

 1. In the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), in the **Environments** page, select the same Guides solution, select the **More environment actions** (ellipsis **...**) button, and then select **Settings**.